Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-By using `generators[0].price` and `generators[0].power`, you're telling the code to refer to the `price` and `power` characteristics of the Auto Clicker, rather than repeating the values.
+By using `generators[0].price` and `generators[0].power`, we're telling the code to refer to the `price` and `power` characteristics of the Auto Clicker, rather than repeating the values.

-### Step 4
+### Step 4 - Changing the generator price

 Typically, in idle games, the more you purchase a generator, the more expensive it gets.
 The best way to do this is to create a function that will tell you the price of a generator.
-To do that, add this to your `scripts.js` file:
+To do that, add this to the `scripts.js` file:

 ```js
 function price(generator) {